Learn Cajon Highlights

 About Learn Cajon

-This site is the crystallisation of many years of teaching, performing and selling of cajons.
+This site is the crystallisation of many years of teaching, performing and selling of Cajons.
 The Learn Cajon modules were developed over an 18 month period where they were tested on students, refined and edited again and again.
-All videos were shot in HD, and are supported by accompanying exercises and thorough background notes.
-We didn't cut any corners, and the result is high quality cajon training that will get your playing sounding awesome and your musical understanding rock solid - quickly and effortlessly.
+All videos were shot in HD, and are supported by accompanying exercises and thorough background notes (PDF's).
+We didn't cut any corners, and the result is high quality Cajon training that will get your playing sounding awesome and your musical understanding rock solid - quickly and effortlessly.

-I am committed to providing excellent service, and to sharing my love for this wonderful instrument which can facilitate so much joy fun and empowerment in our lives.
+I am committed to providing excellent service, and to sharing my love for this wonderful instrument.

 Look forward to hearing from you through the site!